Tanujamw1902/Daily-DSA-Problem-Log/README.md

-# Daily DSA Problem Log
+# DSA Problem
-This README document a log of daily data structure and algorithm problems studied by me using Python.
+This README document of daily data structure and algorithm problems studied by me using Python.